jaygidwitz/glossary/docs/new_term_suggestion.md

 # New Term Suggestion

-## Please in your suggestion the new term, as well as a link to the primary source.
+### Please include in your suggestion:

+1. The new term
+1. The Definition
+1. A link to Eric's content as a source.

 Thank you!! =)